Traveling to the United Kingdom – COVID Guidelines

 Adaptors and Converter Plugs for Electrical Appliances

 Most dual and tri band mobile phones with GSM 900 or 1800 will work in Britain.
 Before you leave for A Week in Legal London, check with your mobile provider that the roaming function is activated on your phone.
-Many cell phone companies in London can sell you an inexpensive “pay-as-you-go” cell phone with a London phone number.
+Many cell phone companies in UK can sell you an inexpensive “pay-as-you-go” cell phone with a UK phone number.
 You can add value to your phone by “topping-up” at newsstands and shops throughout the City.

 Helpful Travel Websites